A Topological Completeness Theorem for Transfinite Provability Logic: Preliminaries

 In what follows, we write simply $\ico \lambda$ instead of $\ic \lambda{\ico 0}$.
-As we will see, the proofs of the main theorems can be quickly reduced to the case when the underlying space is an ordinal equipped with a topology of the form $\ico\lambda$, for---once this is done---Corollary \ref{liftingcor} will allow us to 'shift' the resulting ambiance to a $\bg$-space over more general topological spaces. \begin{defi}[ordinal $\bg$-space] A $\bg$-space $\mathfrak X = (X,\polyt)$ over $(X, \tau)$ is called an \textit{ordinal $\bg$-space} if $X$ is an interval of the ordinals and $\tau = \ico \varsigma$ for some $\varsigma$. \end{defi}
+These topologies are important because, as we will see, the completeness theorem can quickly be reduced to the case when the underlying space is an ordinal equipped with a topology of the form $\ico\lambda$.

-We are ready to outline the completeness proof for $\glplam$ for ordinal $\bg$-spaces.
-We will start with a scattered space of the form $([1, \Theta], \ico\Sigma)$, with $\Sigma \geq \Lambda$ and $\Theta$ large enough.
-Assume, without loss of generality, $\Sigma = \Lambda$.
-We will then make the choice whether to construct a minimal ambiance on top of $([1, \Theta], \ico\Lambda)$, or a maximal one.
-If we opt for a minimal ambiance, then we will take $\{\ico{\Lambda + \iota}\}_{\iota < \Lambda}$ as the polytopology.
-The construction of the algebra will need specific care.
-After this has been taken care of, we will have proved the corresponding instance of Theorem \ref{main1intro}.

-If, on the other hand, we opt for a maximal ambiance, then the algebra will pose no problem, but we will need to carefully engineer the underlying $\bg$-space in order that the mechanism of the embedding lemma still work.
-Once we do this, we will have proved Theorem \ref{main2intro}.
-This will be detailed in the following section.